-Five wind farms are currently under construction in the seas adjacent to the EMS, as described in Table 4 below.
-Although not within the EMS boundaries, these development areas sit directly within the SPA's seabird foraging ranges.
-A number of other development areas are also active in the North Sea.
-Figure C6 in Case Study Four (see Appendix C) shows the entire Dogger Bank Offshore Development Zone Envelope.
+A number of wind farms are now operating or under construction in the seas adjacent to the EMS, as described in Table 5 below.
+Although not within the EMS boundaries, these development areas have been shown to sit directly within the SPA's seabird foraging ranges.